Slavery in the colonial history of the United States: Indentured servitude

-Some historians such as Edmund Morgan and Lerone Bennett have suggested that indentured servitude provided a model for slavery in the 17th-century Crown Colonies.
+Some historians such as Edmund Morgan and Lerone Bennett have suggested that indentured servitude provided a model for slavery in the 17th-century Crown colonies.
 In practice, indentured servants were teenagers in England whose fathers sold their labor voluntarily for a period of time (typically four to seven years), in return for free passage to the colonies, room and board and clothes, and training in an occupation.
 After that, they received cash, clothing, tools, and/or land, and became ordinary settlers.

 The Quaker petition against slavery

-In 1688, four German Quakers in Germantown, a town outside Philadelphia, wrote a petition against the use of slaves by English colonists in the nearby countryside.
+In 1688, four German Quakers in Germantown, a town outside Philadelphia, wrote a petition against the existence of slavery in the Province of Pennsylvania.
 They presented the petition to their local Quaker Meeting, and the Meeting was sympathetic, but could not decide what the appropriate response should be.
-The Meeting passed the petition up the chain of authority to Philadelphia Yearly Meeting, where it continued to be ignored.
+The Meeting passed the petition up the chain of authority to the Philadelphia Yearly Meeting, where it continued to be ignored.
 It was archived and forgotten for 150 years.

 The Quaker petition was the first public American document of its kind to protest slavery.
 It was also one of the first public declarations of universal human rights.
-While the petition was forgotten for a time, the idea that every human has equal rights was regularly discussed in Philadelphia Quaker society through the eighteenth century.